Mission of Information Competency

 Where do I find information on Information Competency at Orange Coast College?

-- Library 100, Library and Information Competency, is a one-unit, transferable, online class that supports information competency and fosters independent, lifelong learning.
+- Library 100, Library Research and Information Competency, is a two-unit, GE, transferable, online class that supports information competency and fosters independent, lifelong learning.